Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-dataplanes/gateway.md

 Gateways must be configured with `KIC` [`ControlPlane`s](/konnect/gateway-manager/#control-planes).
 This means that the `controlPlane` entity referenced (via KonnectID or NamespacedRef) by the `KonnectExtension` object must belong to that category.

-## Create the KonnectExtension

-{% include md/kgo/secret-provisioning-prerequisites.md disable_accordian=false version=page.version release=page.release is-kic-cp=true %}
+{% include md/kgo/konnect-dataplanes-prerequisites.md disable_accordian=true version=page.version release=page.release is-kic-cp=true manual-secret-provisioning=false skip_install=true %}

 ## Create the GatewayConfiguration